redame/waveform/readme-too.md

 **Optimised paths**

 In a number of situations a paritcular set of computation genes may have been designed in a very general way, such that they will function for all possible inputs.
 But in many real world cases there may be a significant simplification that can be used.
 This may be because of certain genes' values or it could be because some potential allele dependants are not present in the genepool.
-To take advantage of possible optimisations there are a couple of features available.  _TODO: allele watcher, variant dependencies, estiamate function_
+To take advantage of possible optimisations there are a couple of features available:
+* The `gene` and `allele` classes contain `dependencies_direct_alt`, and `update_alt`properties which are arrays of the length `m`, where `m` is the numebr of alternative pathways available to compute the given gene.
+The items of the `dependencies_direct_alt` array are subarrays corresponding to the dependcy `genes`/`alleles` for the `i`th alternative pathway, and the `update_alt` gives the update function for the `i`th pathway.
+* The `gene` class contains an `estimate` property which is a function that should be very fast to compute.
+It will be provided with a list of its dependencies' values and must compute an estimate of the execution time for the update function (in arbitrary units).
+In addition it must compute some skeletal output values (e.g. matrix dimensions, sparsity, etc...these could be estiamtes based on small random samples).
+These skeletal values will be passed on to `estiamte` functions lower down the dependency path, which means that `estimate` functions should be willing to accept not just fully calcualted values, but also these skeletal values.
+* _TODO: allele watcher_

 ** Value streaming **